entol/entol.net/README.md

 email:fudel.07@gmail.com
 password:entol007

-Note: Resource is still under development and it only runs Invoice for IDR |codeigniter|AdminLte It was almost a complete you just modify it
+Note: Resource is still under development and it only runs IDR Invoice  |codeigniter|AdminLte It was almost a complete you just modify it

 ![Alt text](https://entol.net/uploads/2vctys2irfwgcks084.jpg "Dashboard Screenshoot")